 At Southwood Primary School, we aim for all children to be able to write confidently, coherently and creatively.
 We encourage and enable children to be motivated and independent writers, who enjoy writing for a range of purposes and audiences.
 We want pupils to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 We believe that all pupils should be encouraged to take pride in the presentation of their writing by developing a fluent and legible cursive handwriting style by the end of KS2.
 We recognise that all good writers refine and edit their writing over time, so we teach the children identify their own areas for improvement in all pieces of writing; editing their work effectively during and after the writing process.
 As a school we endeavour to provide opportunities to inspire writing through whole school events.

-Grammar and punctuation skills are taught as an integral part of the writing process.
+Grammar and punctuation skills are taught and modelled as an integral part of the writing process.
 The content covered for each year group is aligned to the statutory requirements of National Curriculum (Appendix 2).
-This section of the teaching of writing allows the children to embed their learning of sentence structure, grammar and punctuation into 'short burst' writing activities.
+This is an opportunity for the teacher to model their thought process when selecting the most effective sentence structures and vocabulary discussed during the initiate stage.

-The children independently write their final outcome piece for the unit, incorporating the criteria for the unit into their writing.
+The children independently write their final outcome piece for the unit incorporating the sentence structures and vocabulary rehearsed throughout the unit.

 Editing and improving:

 Teachers use a simple coding system when marking for children to use to editing their own work.

 E1: Revise - They can correct and improve spelling, punctuation and add missed words or delete additional words) you will need to go through the basic expectations so that children know what they are looking for.

 E2: Re-write a sentence chosen by the teacher during marking.
 They are checking, does it make sense?
 Could it be restructured or improved?